IvBaranov/RxBluetooth/README.md

 ```

 ##### Read and Write with BluetoothSocket
-After create a connection to the device, you can use `BluetoothConnection` class to read and write with its socket.
+After creating a connection to the device, you can use `BluetoothConnection` class to read and write with its socket.

 **Read:**
 ```java